feiyu2016/5555Feed/README.md

 **Todo**

 - Update the database on new version.
-- Implement image caching
 - Implements parsing for atom-feeds
-- Setting for automatic 'Mark all as read'
 - Fix all imports (remove dotASTERIX's)
 - Clean up field names in all .java/.xml
 - Clean up / add comments in all .java/.xml